 For the brother who never misses PopMaster

-Not only is the sound quality of this Roberts Bluetooth radio excellent, the grey colour and gold detailing is particularly nice.
+Not only is the sound quality of this Roberts Bluetooth radio excellent, the grey colour and gold detailing are particularly nice.

-For the brother who mastered his crane pose in lockdown
+For the brother who has mastered crane pose

 For the brother who can’t stop scrolling